rostools/r-cubed-intro/for-instructors.md

 Other scripts are used within the material to generate content or do other tasks:

-- `extract-solutions.R`: This script contains a function to extract solutions from each of the exercises and prints them in the `resources.Rmd` section.
 - `slide-setup.R`: Contains code that sets up the themes, options, and reference management for the slides in `slides/`.